DaveEveritt/decision-maker/README.md

 - [ ] limit reasons to 7 decisions for/against to manage cognitive load/indecision
 - [ ] use a component for list items

+## Greame’s suggestion

+For the model, remove "for" and "against" to simplify.
+Just take the average or the weighted average if you add weights (0.0 - 1.0).
+For the interface, address each individual item in isolation to allow for a clear focus.
+You can present the summary on a separate page to avoid distraction.
+All handled via localstorage or similar.

 ---

 ## Notes